 Fold and Unfold

-This stroller has a unique fold that moves up and down like a yo-yo. it is initiated with a lever (above left) and sort of folds into thirds, creating a compact package (above right).
+This stroller has a unique fold that moves up and down like a yo-yo.
+It is initiated with a lever (above left) and sort of folds into thirds, creating a compact package (above right).
 It is a one-handed fold and it auto-locks and self-stands, though the final product is on the squat side, so it isn't that different than the Yoyo not standing.
 It isn't the easiest fold, and the convoluted process disappoints compared to other small options like the Quinny Yezz that have simpler folds.

-The Yoyo has a nice large brake pedal between the rear wheels that is single action and really easy to use.
+The Yoyo has a nice large brake pedal between the rear wheels that is single action and easy to use.
 The pedal is far enough from the wheels for wider feet to press it without the wheel getting in the way, and it is super easy to set and release even for feet wearing sandals.

 The Yoyo sunshade is medium in size and has an SPF 50+ rating.
 This canopy has a small vinyl peek-a-boo window near the back of the shade that doesn't have a cover.
-The window is also not tinted or cross hatched, leaving baby's head exposed to potential sunlight, which sort of defeats the purpose of the shade.
+The window is also not tinted or cross-hatched, leaving baby's head exposed to potential sunlight, which sort of defeats the purpose of the shade.
 While the window is small, we still think it would be better if you could stop the sun from shining in.

 The Yoyo has a 5-point harness with easy adjustments and rethread.
-The buckle is a little stiff and harder for larger hands to operate, but it isn't difficult and definitely better than some of the competition.
+The buckle is a little stiff and harder for larger hands to operate, but it isn't difficult and better than some of the competition.

 The Yoyo seat back reclines with a strap adjustment that is rather difficult to use and may require two hands.
 The recline itself is only mid-level and not flat enough for truly cozy napping, though little ones can and will fall asleep there if tired.
-The seat has no real leg rest to speak of, which is a bummer, and is probably more comfortable for longer legs that can reach the foot rest.
+The seat has no real leg rest to speak of, which is a bummer and is probably more comfortable for longer legs that can reach the footrest.
 The seat itself is padded, but a deeper recline would be a better asset than padding for napping.